-Here are some of the most common problems Magento merchants face when running an omnichannel retail and why Magento-native solutions like Magestore POS exist in the first place.
+Here are some of the most common problems Magento merchants face when running omnichannel retail and why Magento-native solutions like Magestore POS exist in the first place.

 Delayed and complicated online-offline synchronization

 Many retailers use Magento for their online sales channel and another point of sale system such as Microsoft Dynamics for their offline stores.
 This usually leads to a delay in data synchronization between your outlets and eCommerce sites.
-Therefore, your sales, product, inventory, and customers information might not be consistent across your system.
+Therefore, your sales, product, inventory, and customer information might not be consistent across your system.
 Needless to say, running your business with outdated information is frustrating for you, your staff, and your customers.

 In addition, Magento has very robust settings for product, promotion, and inventory.
 This requires very complex integration between your online and offline systems to make sure all data flow seamlessly between the two channels.
-Otherwise, you’ll have to set up everything twice, or deal with unsynced data that requires extra effort to reconcile later.
+Otherwise, you’ll have to set up everything twice or deal with unsynced data that requires extra effort to reconcile later.